VHSgunzo/runimage/README.md

     /bin/{xclipsync,xclipfrom}        For clipboard synchronization in desktop mode /bin/webm2gif                     Convert webm to gif
     /bin/transfer                     Upload file to https://transfer.sh
+    /bin/rpidsmon                     For monitoring of processes running in runimage containers /bin/hostexec                     For execute commands at the host level (see ENABLE_HOSTEXEC)

     ls='ls --color=auto'
     dir='dir --color=auto'